A Continuous-Time Perspective on Global Acceleration for Monotone Equation Problems: Discrete-Time Algorithms

-\paragraph{Restarted scheme.} We present the restarted version of our algorithm in Algorithm~\ref{Algorithm:restart}, which combines Algorithm~\ref{Algorithm:DE} with the restart scheme.
-Suppose that $F$ is strongly monotone around the optimal solution, it is natural to consider Algorithm~\ref{Algorithm:restart} which achieved the linear convergence for $p=1$ (first-order methods) and local superlinear convergence for $p \geq 2$ (high-order methods).
-Concerning Algorithm~\ref{Algorithm:restart}, we run one iteration of Algorithm~\ref{Algorithm:DE} with $x_k$ as an initial point at each iteration; indeed, we restart Algorithm~\ref{Algorithm:DE} every iteration.
-It is also promising to combine our method with adaptive restart schemes~\citep{Donoghue-2015-Adaptive, Roulet-2017-Sharpness}, or prove the local convergence under other weaker conditions than the strong monotonicity of $F$.
+This yields a new suite of simple first-order methods where each subproblem admits a closed-form solution.
+We summarize the details in Algorithm~\ref{Algorithm:FO}.

-\paragraph{Discussion.} The interplay between continuous-time dynamics and discrete-time methods has been a milestone in optimization theory.
-One salient way that these connections have spurred research is via the Lyapunov functions which transfer asymptotic behavior and rates of convergence between continuous time and discrete time.
-Starting with~\citet{Su-2016-Differential}, there has been a line of research on Lyapunov analysis for accelerated first-order optimization methods.
-In particular,~\citet{Wilson-2021-Lyapunov} found an unified time-dependent Lyapunov function and showed that their Lyapunov analysis is equivalent to Nesterov’s estimate sequence technique in a number of cases, including quasi-monotone subgradient, accelerated gradient descent and conditional gradient.
-Moreover, the Lyapunov analysis for variational inequality and inclusion problems become simple since the associated dynamical systems do not contain any damping terms~\citep{Attouch-2011-Continuous, Attouch-2013-Global, Abbas-2014-Newton,Attouch-2016-Dynamic, Lin-2021-Monotone} in the monotone setting.
-Notably, the Lyapunov function has an intuitive interpretation of being the distance between the solution trajectory and an optimal solution.
+We also summarize the restarted versions of two above ME methods in Algorithm~\ref{Algorithm:Restart}, which is built upon the restart strategy.
+Suppose that $F$ is strongly monotone around a unique optimal solution and $p \geq 2$, we consider Algorithm~\ref{Algorithm:Restart} and prove that it achieves a local superlinear convergence.
+Concerning Algorithm~\ref{Algorithm:Restart}, we run one iteration of Algorithm~\ref{Algorithm:HO} and~\ref{Algorithm:FO} initialized with $x_k$ at each epoch; indeed, we simply restart Algorithm~\ref{Algorithm:HO} and~\ref{Algorithm:FO} properly.
+It is also promising to combine our methods with adaptive restart strategies~\citep{Donoghue-2015-Adaptive, Roulet-2017-Sharpness}, and/or prove a local convergence guarantee under weaker conditions than the strong monotonicity of $F$.